EART2234 Earth Processes

 - This unit focuses on physical changes to rocks that have been subjected to deformation and/or metamorphism and the plate tectonic setting in which these changes occur.
 The main academic objectives of the unit are focused on understanding principles and processes of deformation from the atomic scale to the tectonic scale, and the description and interpretation of common geologic structures.
 The unit encompasses both theory and practical aspects of deformation and this knowledge is then used to interpret the history of complexly deformed terranes.
 Practical and applied examples of deformation and its tectonic setting are explored to consolidate understanding of rock formation and deformation and to highlight relationships between these processes.

-- Students are able to (1) demonstrate understanding of basic concepts in structural geology and tectonics and the links between them; (2) perform structural analyses using conventional techniques and interpret complex deformational histories from maps; and (3) demonstrate an understanding of geological processes that form and deform rocks and how geoscience data are used to interpret deformation history and associated events; and (4) demonstrate knowledge of metamorphic processes, and practical skills in how to recognise features related to deformation in metamorphic rocks formed at different pressures and temperatures.
+- Students are able to (1) demonstrate an understanding of basic concepts in structural geology and tectonics and the links between them; (2) perform structural analyses using conventional techniques and interpret complex deformational histories from maps; (3) demonstrate an understanding of geological processes that form and deform rocks and how geoscience data are used to interpret deformation history and associated events; and (4) demonstrate knowledge of metamorphic processes, and practical skills in how to recognise features related to deformation in metamorphic rocks formed at different pressures and temperatures.

-- Indicative assessments in this unit are as follows: (1) practical exercises and reports and (2) theory examination.
+- Indicative assessments in this unit are as follows: (1) practical exercises and reports; (2) continuous assessment; and (3) exam.
 Further information is available in the unit outline.